NikitaCase/Employee_Database_SQL/README.md

 Then being incredibly nosy, I plotted a graph of the employee salaries.
 To prove that the data was fake!

 ![bonus](output_images/salary_title_bar.png)

+See, not incredibly interesting
+Thanks for visiting
+:smile_cat: Nikita